sertansenturk/makam_recognition_experiments/README.md

 We use Jupyter notebooks for the general experimentation and MATLAB for statistical significance tests.
 To open the notebooks, simply run `jupyter notebook` in your terminal __with the virtualenv activated.__

 Note that the notebooks use parallelization to speed up the run time.
-You have to open a __second terminal with the virtualenv activated__ and run `ipcluster start` in that terminal before running the scripts.
+You have to open a __second terminal with the virtualenv activated__ (`source path_to_env/bin/activate`) and run `ipcluster start` in that terminal before running the scripts.

 To reproduce the experiments, run the scripts in the order given below.